swj1442291549/pydolphot/README.md

 `-c` control the number of core used.

-The output files will be saved as `f.complete.fits` (the middle part is the same as fake star file name) in folder `final`.
+The output files will be saved as `f.complete.fits` (the middle part is the same as the fake star file name) in folder `final`.
 The column `flag` present whether the fake star is detected or not.

 Both `fake.py` and `photfake.py` utilize multiple cores to accelerate the calculation.
-You may want to change the size of pool depending on the condition of your computer.
+You may want to change the size of the pool depending on the condition of your computer.

 ## Cheatsheet
-If you are lazy and don't want try this code step by step, you can also use the workflow I have built
+If you are lazy and don't want to try this code step by step, you can also use the workflow I have built
 ```bash
 python $dol/workflow.py index
 ```
 `index` is the anonymous number of your request.